Raising the Bar of AI-generated Image Detection with CLIP: Introduction

-Generalizing to OOD data is a major issue in deep learning and has been the object of intense research in latest years.
+Generalizing to OOD data is a major issue in deep learning and has been the object of intense research in recent years.
 In this context, the advent of large pre-trained vision-language models has brought about a number of new solutions and exciting results.
 These models have been shown to be excellent zero-shot and few-shot learners in many diverse applications, such as image classification \cite{Radford2021learning, zhang2022tip-adapter}, detection \cite{esmaeilpour2022zero, ming2022delving} and segmentation \cite{xu2022simple, zhou2023zegclip}.
 Recently, there have been attempts to exploit the power of VLMs to detect synthetic images \cite{sha2022fake, amoroso2023parents, ojha2023towards}.
-For example, in \cite{ojha2023towards} CLIP (Contrastive Language-Image Pre-Training) \cite{Radford2021learning} is used as a pre-trained feature extractor, and a classifier is then trained on the 360k-image ProGAN dataset proposed in \cite{wang2020cnn}, with the same augmentation strategy.
-With respect to \cite{wang2020cnn} based on Resnet50, the performance improves significantly, especially on images generated by diffusion models, showing a very good generalization ability.
+For example, \cite{ojha2023towards} considers the same dataset, augmentation strategy and experimental protocol as in \cite{wang2020cnn} but uses a pre-trained VLM, the Contrastive Language-Image Pre-Training (CLIP) \cite{Radford2021learning}, as a feature extractor rather than training a ResNet-50.
+Only the classifier is then learned on the task-specific dataset.
+Compared to \cite{wang2020cnn} the performance improves significantly, especially on images generated by diffusion models, showing excellent generalization ability.